 - Loss or impairment of an essential bodily function

 When a victim’s injuries meet the necessary threshold and they or their family members pursue a lawsuit, non-economic damages may be recoverable.
-Non-economic damages are those that are intangible, and therefore do not carry a monetary value on their own.
-Rather, an attorney can use various industry techniques to assign value to these damages and build a case to seek them in court.
+Non-economic damages are those that are intangible and therefore do not carry a monetary value on their own.
+Rather, a Fort Lauderdale car accident attorney can use various industry techniques to assign value to these damages and build a case to seek them in court.

 The same statute outlining the threshold for serious injuries, Florida Statute § 627.737, also explains the types of damages that fall into this category.
 If you suffered severe injuries because of a negligent driver, you might be able to recover compensation for the following intangible damages:

 - Inconvenience due to impairment or disability your injuries caused